TosbackCgusBridge-Bot/CGUs-versions/Mozilla/Privacy Policy.md

 *   **User Feedback**: You can provide feedback to us on our products and services on webpages like input.mozilla.org, through an in-product experience, or through channels such as email, Bugzilla, IRC, a social media account, our Get Involved page, or through a group like Student Ambassadors.
 Please minimize the personal information you choose to share on these forums because your comments may be accessible to the public.

+*   **Product &.
+Policy Campaigns**: Some of our webpages host product or policy campaigns.
+For example, you can request a link by email or SMS to install Firefox on your mobile device or petition your legislators on internet issues.
+We use third parties to manage these campaigns and handle any data that you choose to submit.

 We use cookies, clear GIFs, third party web analytics, and IP addresses for functionality and to improve our products, services, and communications.

 *   **Cookies &.
 IP addresses**: We use these to enhance functionality of certain products and services.
 For example, cookies are used to remember your Firefox language preference and Firefox add-ons.
 They also assist with user sign-in and authentication so you can bypass entering your passwords on websites that use Persona.
 IP addresses are used to customize content for your specific country.

-*   **Online Data Tools**: We use clear GIFs and web analytics to understand in the aggregate how users engage with our products, services, and communications on our websites, online campaigns, snippets, devices, and other platforms.
+*   **Online Data Tools**: We use clear GIFs and web analytics to understand in the aggregate how users engage with our products, services, communications, websites, online campaigns, snippets, devices, and other platforms.

 *   **Third party Services** We use third party services such as Google Analytics and Optimizely.
-They use cookies, IP addresses, and online data tools in relation to our websites.
+They use cookies, IP addresses, and online data tools.

 You can control individual cookie preferences, indicate your cookie preferences to others, select text only emails, and opt-out of web analytics and optimization tools.